Stargazing in Bannau Brycheiniog National Park

 Check the lighting in your home – is any of it super bright?
 Or do you have any unnecessary outdoor lighting? – It might be time to replace or remove.

-- Use dark sky lighting instead – The IDA has created a seal of approval for energy efficient lighting, which minimises glare, light trespass and skyglow.
+- Use dark sky lighting instead – The IDA has created a program called the DarkSky Approved which boosts energy efficient lighting and minimises glare, light trespass and skyglow.

 - Visit a Dark Sky Reserve – when was the last time you saw a truly starry sky?
 It’s time to experience those feelings of universal smallness and some existential chills.